 This objective can be interpreted as distillation, but using generations by the refinement policy as the teacher policy.
 Note that the loss depends on $k$ via $Q_L^{\theta}(s_t, a_t)$ given by Equation~\ref{eq:nlq}.
 Note that by default, our refinement policy relies on the base reasoning capabilities of the pretrained LLM.
 In Appendix~\ref{app:refinement_training}, we show results when the refinement policy is explicitly trained.

 We show pseudocode for NLAC in Algorithm~\ref{alg:nlac}.
-In practice, we found it helpful to implement $\mathcal{D}$ as a prioritized replay buffer weighted by $\mathcal{L}_1(s_t, a_t, s_{t+1})$ with sampling parameter $\alpha$ \citep{schaul2016prioritizedexperiencereplay}.
-This is because in many tasks, though a base LLM policy may achieve low reward in a large proportion of rollouts, many actions in these unsuccessful rollouts are still optimal.
-Therefore, to improve learning efficiency, we prioritize training on samples where the agent is likely to take a suboptimal action, using critic loss as a proxy for the likelihood.

 Like other methods that utilize pretrained LLMs, our method is susceptible to catastrophic forgetting.
 We were able to avoid this in our experiments by training in low-data regimes.
 However, we discuss effective methods for mitigating catastrophic forgetting in Appendix~\ref{app:lwf}.